lauracrews/meltwater-advection-ice-freezeup/docs/codeDocumentation.md

 `plot_first_and_last_day_open.m` - Makes Figure 1, maps of melt out and freeze up date.
 Adapted from code from Luc Rainville.
 Requires the `AMSR2_2018.mat` data structure, which was created by running `batchAMSR2.m` and `readAMSR2.m`.
 Uses the function `conv2P.m` from Luc Rainville

 #### Figure 2
-`plot_surfaceTemperature_byTime.m` - Plot the surface ocean temperature measurements from *Healy*, Seagliders, uCTD divided by time periods.
+`plot_surfaceTemperature_byTime.m` - Plot the surface ocean temperature measurements from *Healy*, Seagliders, uCTD, separated by time periods.
 Note: Upon retesting in Matlab 2023b, this now makes a opaque layer on the Matlab fig. In the Figure interface you can click on and delete the obscuring layer, showing the plotted satellite SST data underneath.

 `plot_surfaceSalinity_byTime.m` - Plot the surface salinity measurements from *Healy*, Seagliders, uCTD divided by time periods

 #### Figure 3
-`plot_observations_dailyMODIS.m` -  Uses the file `modisComparison.mat` output by `match_observations_modis.m` to compares in situ sea surface temperature to MODIS sea surface temperature averaged in a box surrounding the observation.
+`plot_observations_dailyMODIS.m` -  Uses the file `modisComparison.mat` output by `match_observations_modis.m` to compare in situ sea surface temperature to MODIS sea surface temperature averaged in a box surrounding the observation.
 Options to plot comparisons from all platforms on one figure or to make separate panels for the *Healy* underway data, Seaglider and uCTD data, and Wave Glider data.

 `plot_observations_SMOSsalinity.m` - Makes plot of SMOS sea surface salinity along with sea surface salinity from in situ observations.
 Iterates through weekly SMOS images and finds in situ observations taken at the time of those images.
 Options to plot data from all platforms on one figure or to make separate panels for *Healy* underway data, Seaglider and uCTD data, and Wave Glider data.